Shrinking Retrofit Payback Periods by 20-50%...

 Ultimately, harmonics can also cause the wiring itself to overheat and therefore they are a contributing factor to electrical fires.

 The problem is cumulative: the more electronics, the more harmonics.

 Another way to solve your harmonics problem is to unplug all electronics, and go back to incandescent bulbs for lighting.
 Our filters are a better option if you want to stay in business.

 Lately, the picture is getting even more interesting because apparently smart meters can be thrown off by harmonics, as this Dutch research showed.
-Meanwhile, New York State is now launching a new program, called RetrofitNY, and here is some feedback from Paul Rode, who leads that program:
+Meanwhile, New York State has launched of a new program, called RetrofitNY, and here is some feedback from Paul Rode, who helped to launch that program:

 Some comments on your measures below.
 I do have considerable experience implementing them, (spent 20 years at Johnson Controls doing large energy retrofits).

 Harmonic filtering – least understood measure out there.
 Some caution on assuming such a large energy reduction in reality the savings are a function of the recovered energy from non-linear loads escaping through neutrals and as harmonic currents not read by conventional utility meters.
 That said, I have found this measure across the world to have a sub-one-year payback.
 I have used both active filtering / regeneration using modified power conditioners and passive filtering.